 - for the purpose of meeting legal employment obligations

-If it is reasonable and practical to do so, Sport Australia will collect personal information directly from the persons concerned and with their consent.
+If it is reasonable and practical to do so, the ASC will collect personal information directly from the persons concerned and with their consent.
 This may be through application forms, over the telephone, the Internet, or in person.

 - sporting organisations